MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

    ![Screenshot of the share tray button.](media/calling-screen-sharing-4.JPG "Screenshot of the Share tray button")

-2. Select the application window you want to share, or share your screen.
+2. Select the application window you want to share, or share your desktop screen.

     > [!Note]
     > You can share one application window or screen at a time.
 If you want to share a different screen, select the **Close share tray** button to stop sharing, select a different screen, and then start sharing again.